 Men’s Health Program

 Research from the Commonwealth Fund found that American men are reluctant to seek care for their health.
-Men are 24% less likely than women to have visited their doctor within the past year.
 Eighty-two percent of men would delay care even if they were concerned about their health: 25% would wait as long as possible to visit their doctor, 17% would wait a week, and 40% would wait a few days.
 Men are similarly hesitant to seek preventive care: studies show that 60% of men 50 years and older had not visited their doctor for colon cancer screening and 41% had not been tested for prostate cancer in the last year.

-This hesitancy to seek medical care can lead to preventable hospitalizations, which increases health care costs.
+This hesitancy to seek medical care can lead to preventable hospitalizations, which increases health care costs and contributes to men living an average of six years less than women.
 The Agency for Healthcare Research and Quality found that men are 28% more likely than women to be hospitalized for congestive heart failure, 32% more likely than women to be hospitalized for long-term complications of diabetes, and are 24% more likely than women to be hospitalized for pneumonia that could have been prevented by immunization.
-As a result, male mortality rates across all age groups are consistently higher than those of age-matched females.
-Currently, men live 6 years less than women.

 These statistics demonstrate a gap in the traditional healthcare model and an opportunity to more effectively engage men in prioritizing their health.
 While women’s health centers, which offer a host of coordinated health care and support services, have been established for quite some time, men’s health centers are a new paradigm that can offer unique services catered to men’s needs.
 Men can benefit from coordinated care, given their hesitancy to pursue care on their own behalf due to lack of time, lack of priority or a perceived view that they should be “strong and resilient.”